jdoughty04/Chessformer/docs/architecture.md

 In that mode the structured square table becomes $64 \times 4$, and the inspector exposes an additional `Engineered` board.

 There is also a strong ablation mode: `engineered_only_xattn_ablation: true`.
-In that configuration, the adapter backbone, CSMP stack, Perceiver, prepended latents, pseudotokens, and auxiliary adapter heads are all skipped.
+In that configuration, the adapter backbone, CSMP stack, Perceiver, and auxiliary adapter heads are skipped.
 Structured x-attn is trained against a single square-aligned source:

 - `Engineered`